Low Faculty Salaries Hurts Online University Programs

 For many years, postsecondary institutions have struggled to bring legitimacy to their online programs.
 Indeed, in the early 2000s, academics frequently made snide remarks about online programs and degrees, such as the rapidly developing Phoenix Online program.
 To say, “I bet he got his degree at Phoenix Online,” was tantamount to saying, “He’s a fraud.”
 The underlying assumption was clear: If someone had received a degree online or even taught in an online program, they lacked qualifications or appropriate standards.
-In the past decade, the tide has finally started to change.
+In the past decade, the tide has finally started to change but there is one thing holding programs back: faculty salaries.

 Rigorous and highly selective programs, such as the PennState World Campus, combined with the rise of Ivy-based MOOCs at Harvard University, MIT and Stanford University have helped to de-stigmatize online courses and degrees in a postsecondary context.
-Purdue University’s recent purchase of established online institution, Kaplan University, is another sign that universities and their faculty are finally warming up to online learning and degrees.
-But there is one thing that continues to hold back the development of online programs: compensation for faculty.
+Purdue University’s recent purchase of established online institution, Kaplan University, is another sign that universities and their faculty are finally warming up to online learning and degrees, but disputes over salaries prevail.

 When Purdue University announced its purchase of Kaplan earlier this year, Purdue’s faculty members had many concerns.
 One concern regarded faculty compensation.
 Their concerns were legitimate.
 According to data provided by Chronicle Data, in 2015, on Purdue University’s West Lafayette campus, a full professor made $130,896 annually, an associate professor made $94,374 annually, and an assistant professor made $85,122 annually while lecturers made $52,020 on average.
 This is not the case at Kaplan University, which operates primarily online.
 First, Kaplan has no ranked or tenured faculty.
 Second, the faculty, who are all classified as “instructors,” make on average between $42,000 and just under $50,000 per year, depending on the campus.
 While these reported annual salaries are on par with the lecturer category at Purdue, at Purdue, many of university’s lecturers are part-time employees and graduate students.
 Also, the majority (85%) of Purdue’s faculty are full-time and ranked faculty who report much higher salaries, even in the early stages of their careers.